 - Mentoring.
 A mentor is primarily a role model and advisor.
 She might also function in a teaching type role.

 So, how do coaches do this?
-There are a number of skills or strategies which are commonly used by coaches which help clients reach the results above.
+There are a number of skills or strategies which are commonly used by coaches that help clients reach the results above.
 Here are a few of them:

 Planting the Seed